kiboschool/course-mathematical-thinking/src/weekly-assignments.md

-# Weekly Assignments
+# Problem Sets and Guiding Questions

-Throughout the course, you will be expected to perform two tasks weekly:
+Throughout the course, you will be expected to complete two tasks weekly:
-- A problem set will be released halfway through each week covering that week's content.
+- A problem set covering that week's content.
-- A short, open-ended research question will be released at the end of each week.
+- A short, open-ended research question to ponder about the week's material.

-You'll also have two larger projects, described on their own pages.

 You can find the instructions and links to each week's work below.